Scott Edinburgh

 Need help articulating your MBA goals?
 Check out Personal MBA Coach’s blog for guidance.

-Then, tie this back to UCLA’s specific offerings.
-Take the time to research the school’s offerings, paying careful attention to the leadership opportunities available.
-Then, select a few specific items that you are most attracted to.
+While a strong answer will naturally explain to the UCLA admissions committee how an MBA will prepare you to achieve the goals you just outlined, it will also show that you have taken the time to really understand the UCLA community and why it is a good match for you.
+To do this, research the school’s offerings, paying careful attention to the leadership opportunities available, selecting those items that are most attractive to you.
 As you write this essay, remember that quality is more important than quantity.
 You should take the time to show UCLA that you have carefully thought through each opportunity selected and how it will help you to grow as a leader on campus and succeed throughout your career.

 Optional Essay: Are there any extenuating circumstances in your profile about which the admissions committee should be aware?
 (250 words maximum)